 What’s for dinner?

 That’s it for this week’s menu plan!
 Remember to clear up the kitchen as soon as you finish eating dinner (don’t go wandering off) and complete your Evening Routine.
-Keep it hygge, or should that be uhygge?!
-(Uhygge is the Danish word for creepy or scary – the opposite of hygge)
+Whether you are in the northern or southern hemisphere, keep your Routines hygge – they will be more enjoyable!

 Velbekomme (“bon appétit”) and have a wonderful day!

 PS: Want more of my easy recipes and crafts?
 Tap below for my full YouTube series…